Batteries come in a lot of different varieties, and many

 The zinc air cell fits into the alkaline cell category

 because of its electrolyte.
 It also acts as a partial fuel cell because it uses

-even aside from the question "how do you use air for an
+even aside from the question "how do you use air for an electrode?"
+Actually,

-reduced on a carbon surface.
+a carbon surface.

 A number of battery chemistries involve a metal oxide and

 results.
 A familiar example is the old mercury oxide/zinc batteries used for

 hearing aids.
 If you leave out the metal oxide you could double the capacity

 per unit volume (roughly), but where would you get the oxygen?
 Right!